SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 ERC-20 tokens are a widely-used standard for creating digital assets on the Ethereum blockchain, and cUSD is one of them.

-These tokens have pre-defined functions and events that can be easily used in contracts, and do not require any additional implementation.
+These tokens have pre-defined functions and events that can be easily used in contracts and do not require any additional implementation.
 For example, you will be using the ERC-20 token's interface to interact with it, so that your contract can communicate with the token.

 You can find more information on how to use these functions and events in the Celo **[documentation](https://docs.celo.org/developer-guide/celo-for-eth-devs)**.
 The documentation also provides more details on how to interact with ERC-20 tokens and how to use them with the Celo network.

-After defining our `IERC20Token` interface`, we define our contract with the keyword contract and give it a name. which in our case we gave it AgroCelo.
-You can give it any name but ensure its descriptive.
+After defining our `IERC20Token` interface`, we define our contract with the keyword contract and give it a name. in our case we gave it AgroCelo.
+You can give it any name but ensure it's descriptive.

 ```solidity
 contract AgroCelo{